 - Check the duration of trip cover.
 Some have a maximum of 31 days, some cover for three months, others offer six months

 - Check the cover start date.
 Does it start from trip purchase date or travel date?

 - Check the type of paperwork required for claims, for example police reports or proof of ownership

 - If you’re planning to include an adventure sport during your trip, or ride a scooter, moped or motorcycle, check whether you are covered.
 These are common travel insurance exclusions

 Choosing a policy

-Read the Policy Document and Product Disclosure Statement (PDS) carefully to make sure that the risks that are important to you are covered – and how much they are covered for.
+Read the Policy Document and Product Disclosure Statement (PDS) carefully to make sure that the risks that are important to you are covered – and that the amount of coverage provided is adequate for you.

 When choosing a travel insurance policy you should find out:

 - What is included in the policy

 - What is excluded, and how this compares with your intended activities